AqwamCreates/DataPredict/docs/API/Models/Table.md

 * Optimizer: The optimizer object to be used.

-* StatesList: A list containing all the states.
+* FeaturesList: A list containing all the features.

-* ActionList: A list containing all the actions.
+* ClassesList: A list containing all the classes.

 #### Returns: